Jessicashinjo/python-milestones/01-foundations/README.md

 ## Hello, world

 We're going to do the traditional `Hello, world` program to start off.
-Put the following code in `hello.py`.
+Put the following code in `~/workspace/python/hello.py`.

 ```python
 print "Hello!"
 print "Is it me you're looking for?"
 ```

-In the CLI, execute the following command.
+In the CLI, execute the following command in the `python` directory.

 ```bash
 python hello.py